NicoJanE/WSL-Development-Stack-Native-Win32-CPP/Howtos/howto_create_a_dev_container.md

 ## ℹ️ Introduction

-This WSL Linux (Ubuntu 24.04) Native win32 C++ distribution is designed for the development of Win32 C++ GUI applications, via the WSL container while using the host compiler and SDK.
-It also setup a Template project which can be instantiated with cookie cutter
+This WSL Linux (Ubuntu 24.04) native Win32 C++ distribution is designed for developing Win32 C++ GUI applications via the WSL container while using the host compiler and SDK.
+It also sets up a template project which can be instantiated with Cookiecutter

 ### 🎯 Architecture of the Container

 A setup script is used to create the WSL distribution inside a container.
 This WSL container includes the Linux distribution, a **C++ template project**, and all specialized Visual Studio Code (VSC) configuration files required to build, run, and debug the C++ project.
 The C++ template project is based on Cookiecutter and serves as a foundation from which new projects can be instantiated, allowing you to easily create multiple independent projects.

 In contrast with the **Docker App-X11-Forward-win32-CPP-Development-Template Stack** [see here](https://nicojane.github.io/APP-X11-Forward-win32-CPP-Development-Template-Stack/index.html) which provides a cross-compilation environment for MinGW, this setup offers a native Win32 environment.
 In this configuration, the compiler and SDK from the Windows host system are used directly and must therefore be available on the host.
 The advantage of this native stack is that it supports building all types of programs, whereas the cross-compilation stack is primarily suited for more traditional or desktop-oriented applications.
 The trade-off is that some post-configuration may be required to integrate the compiler and SDKs with Visual Studio Code.
-(If you have Visual Studio 2022 Professional installed in its default location, minimal adjustment should be needed.) which is a cross-compiler environment for MinGW, this is a **native Win32** environment where the compiler and SDK from the host are used and must therefore be available.
+(If you have Visual Studio 2022 Professional installed in its default location, minimal adjustment should be needed.)
+Unlike cross-compiler environments for MinGW, this is a native Win32 environment where the compiler and SDK from the host are used and must therefore be available.
 The advantage over the cross-compiled stack is that all types of programs can be created, whereas the cross-compiled stack is limited to more 'traditional' and desktop-oriented applications.
 The disadvantage of this stack is that some post-configuration is required to integrate the compiler and SDKs with Visual Studio Code (if you have Visual Studio 2022 Professional installed in the default location, you may not need to make many adjustments)

 All related verification steps are provided later in this document (see section 5.3).The image below illustrates how the components interact once setup is complete.
 Following the image, the Data locations table describes the folder and file structure in detail.